Oahu is a tropical paradise year-round, but its no surprise that it’s still a popular destination in the summertime.

-Regular admission to a number of these attractions are available on the Go Oahu Card.
+Regular admission to a number of these attractions are available on the Go Oahu pass.

 Choose as you go from popular attractions and save up to 55% on combined admission vs paying at the gate.

-Please note, some of these special Summer events may be separately ticketed and not available on the Go Oahu Card.
+Please note, some of these special Summer events may be separately ticketed and not available on the Go Oahu pass.

 Sunset Dinner Sail on Makani Catamaran

-Experience one of the most quintessential Hawaiian vacation activities and set sail on the Pacific Ocean for an island-style dinner with a complimentary drink and an unforgettable view of the Hawaiian sunset.
+Experience one of the most quintessentially Hawaiian vacation activities and set sail on the Pacific Ocean.
+Enjoy an island-style dinner with a complimentary drink and an unforgettable view of the Hawaiian sunset.

 You’ll get to see the sun set over the azure coastal waters with the picturesque landscape of the Hawaiian Islands in the backdrop.

 Snorkeling in Hanauma Bay

 Snorkel the bright coral reef of Hanauma Bay and have the time of your life this summer.
-It’s one of the most popular things to do on many bucket lists, and is also just a really cool summer activity!
+It’s one of the most popular activities on bucket lists, and is just a really cool summer activity!

 Meet turtles, rays, and tropical fish, and observe stunning coral and water plants through pristine waters.

-This gorgeous nature preserve is the perfect place to snorkel, whether you’re new to the game or an experience pro.
+This gorgeous nature preserve is the perfect place to snorkel, whether you’re new to the game or an experienced pro.